 Lakewood is a general law city.
 It is a municipal corporation under the general laws for cities enacted by the state legislature.

-The five members of the city council are elected at-large to serve a four-year term of office.
-There are no city council districts.
+The five members of the city council are elected by districts to serve a four-year term of office.
 Each year, the city council reorganizes, selecting one council member to serve as mayor and another as vice mayor.
-Click for council member profile pages.

 Lakewood City Council meetings are held twice each month--on the second and fourth Tuesday of the month--in the City Council Chambers at The Centre at Sycamore Plaza.
 City Council meetings are open to the public.
 They begin at 7:30 p.m.

 City Council meetings are broadcast live on the web, CityTV channel 31 on both cable and FIOS.
 Meetings are repeated following the council meeting.

 Lakewood residents serve on Lakewood’s three advisory commissions.
 Each is composed of five members appointed by the city council to a two-year term.
 Commission meetings begin at 7:30 p.m. in the City Council Chambers.
 They are open to the public.